 Applications are available in March at the Student Health Center.
-The Medical Assisting Program is highly competitive.
+The Pathways to Healthcare Medical Assisting Program is highly competitive.
 About 20 of the strongest candidates are interviewed in May.
 From those interviewed, 6-8 are selected for the following academic year's program.
 They will be notified by the middle of June.

 Barbara Krulich, PA-C, is the Medical Assistant Program Director.
 She leads the intensive two-week training preceding fall quarter in preparation for the beginning of the academic school year and the weekly in-services.
 These are required training for licensure.

 Students who are accepted into the program must commit to a full academic year and work 16 hours per week in the Student Health Center.
-Students receive pay for their work in the clinic and academic credit for their training (4 credits in fall and 2 credits each for winter and spring).
+Students receive pay for their work in the clinic and academic credit for their training (4 credits per quarter).

 You get to meet and work with an interesting group of people in a supportive health care clinic.
 Upon completion of this program, you will have gained valuable clinical experience and become a licensed Washington State Medical Assistant - Registered.
 This means that you can work as a medical assistant in Washington and other states.